CreRecombinase/git-lessons/09-conflict.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity This line added to Wolfman's copy
+But the Mummy will appreciate the lack of humidity This line added to our home copy
 ~~~

 and then push the change to GitHub: